 Fun and Easy Snowman Cake Recipe

-Cute and easy cake for Christmas or a snowy day
+Cute and Easy Cake for Christmas or a Snowy Day

 If you're snowed in or looking for a fun Christmas baking project, this adorable snowman cake is perfect.
 It's easy to make, can be made in any flavor you like, and the kids will have fun decorating it with different candies.

 There's no need to buy a special snowman-shaped cake pan.
 You can easily piece a snowman together using two different-sized round cake pans and a small loaf pan.
 For the snowman cake in the photo, I used 9-inch and 6-inch round cake pans; however, any bigger/smaller combination of sizes would work.
-For the hat, I used a small rectangular loaf pan and cut the cake into three pieces as shown in the diagram below.
+For the hat, I used a small rectangular loaf pan and cut the cake into three pieces, as shown in the diagram below.
 The pieces came together easily to make an adorable snowman, with no special pans needed.

 Not everyone has a 6-inch cake pan, however.
-I ended up with one when I decided I would make a tier cake for my daughter's first or second birthday.
+I ended up with one when I decided I would make a tiered cake for my daughter's first or second birthday.
 I had no idea how to stack the cakes properly, and it was a disaster.
 I haven't attempted tiers since, but that little pan has come in handy again and again over the years.
 It's the perfect size for a half recipe of cornbread or brownies.
 I also sometimes line it with foil to reheat a single serving of leftovers for my lunch.
 It's small, so it's inexpensive to purchase, and it has proven to be a handy little addition to my kitchen.

 Although I use a cake mix to help keep this project quick and easy, I just about never use the premade frosting.
 I almost always make homemade buttercream frosting using real butter.
-This makes the cake so delicious and homemade-tasting that no one even notices the cake came from a mix.
+This makes the cake so delicious, and homemade-tasting that no one even notices the cake came from a mix.

 The butter and the real vanilla in the frosting recipe tend to give the frosting an off-white tint.
 This doesn't bother me; the cake still looks white enough for a snowman, in my opinion.
 However, if you would like a completely colorless, white cake, I've included a video at the end of this article that gives a recipe for making a bright white buttercream using Crisco shortening in place of butter, and colorless imitation vanilla in place of real vanilla.
 This recipe is often used for wedding cakes or by cooks who don't want the off-white tint of real butter and vanilla throwing off the color of their tinted frostings.
 Some people also prefer the taste of Crisco buttercream.
 Personally, the thought of eating all that shortening doesn't sit well with me.
 Additionally, I prefer the taste of butter.
 Of course, this is a matter of personal preference.